Cloud Insight FAQ

 Note

 Installation domains are only accessible from VPC servers.
-To connect to it from the Internet environment, use NAVER Cloud Platform open site.
+To access it from the Internet environment, use the NAVER Cloud Platform open source site.

 • Linux